 Interdisciplinary in scope and sweep, this series promises to be a destination for timely, cross-cutting scholarship that connects race, labor migration, and the law.

 Sujatha Fernandes, University of Sydney

-Katie Griffith, Cornell University, ILS
+Kate Griffith, Cornell University, ILR

 Rachel Micah-Jones, Centro de los Derechos del Migrante

 Ruben Hernandez, UCLA Sociology

 Darrell Li, University of Chicago, Anthropology

 Each monograph will be approximately 90,000 words, inclusive of text, notes, bibliography, and appendices.
 Some titles might include photographs and graphs.

 Books in this series will be published open access, and readers around the world will have free access to the ebook edition, or will have the option of purchasing an affordable paperback.
 Authors are encouraged to secure a portion of the open access fees prior to publication.
 For more information about OA, please visit ucpress.edu/openaccess.